Knudsen diffusion

-In physics, Knudsen diffusion, named after Martin Knudsen, is a means of diffusion that occurs when the scale length of a system is comparable to or smaller than the mean free path of the particles involved.
+Knudsen diffusion, named after Martin Knudsen, is a means of diffusion that occurs when the scale length of a system is comparable to or smaller than the mean free path of the particles involved.
 An example of this is in a long pore with a narrow diameter (2–50 nm) because molecules frequently collide with the pore wall.

-Consider the diffusion of gas molecules through very small capillary pores.
-If the pore diameter is smaller than the mean free path of the diffusing gas molecules and the density of the gas is low, the gas molecules collide with the pore walls more frequently than with each other.
-This process is known as Knudsen flow or Knudsen diffusion.
+As another example, consider the diffusion of gas molecules through very small capillary pores.
+If the pore diameter is smaller than the mean free path of the diffusing gas molecules, and the density of the gas is low, the gas molecules collide with the pore walls more frequently than with each other, leading to Knudsen diffusion.

-The Knudsen number is a good measure of the relative importance of Knudsen diffusion.
+In fluid mechanics, the Knudsen number is a good measure of the relative importance of Knudsen diffusion.
 A Knudsen number much greater than one indicates Knudsen diffusion is important.
 In practice, Knudsen diffusion applies only to gases because the mean free path for molecules in the liquid state is very small, typically near the diameter of the molecule itself.